 Many people look to the government to find out how to apply for a grant or to get "free money," which they have seen advertised on television or in various publications.
 Federal grants are awards of financial assistance to an individual and/or organization.
 Grants are used to carry out a government authorized purpose, and are not provided as personal benefits from the government or assistance.
 Grants are typically awarded to universities, researchers, law enforcement, cities, states, counties, and non-profit organizations.
 Loans are different than grants because they are awarded to an individual as a personal benefit or assistance.
 You are required to pay back a loan, often with interest.

 Search the following resources:

 GovLoans.gov helps individuals looking for government loans.
-It directs you to the loan information that best meets your needs.
+It directs you to information on loans for agriculture, business, disaster relief, education, housing, and veterans.

 Grants.gov helps states and organizations looking for grants.

 Catalog of Federal Domestic Assistance (CFDA) provides a full listing of all Federal programs available to State and local governments (including the District of Columbia); federally-recognized Indian tribal governments; Territories of the United States; domestic public, quasi- public, and private profit and nonprofit organizations and institutions; specialized groups; and individuals.

 All of the websites we reference are government sites.
 They are not affiliated in any way with commercial websites that offer grant information, and often for a fee.
 If you have received information stating you qualify for a "free grant," view the consumer alert on free grants from the Federal Trade Commission (FTC).
 If you have been a victim of a grant scam, you can file a complaint with the FTC.

 Government Grants and Loans for States and Organizations

 Many people look to the government hoping to find out how to apply for a grant or to get "free money."
 Most grants are awarded to universities, researchers, cities, states, counties, and non-profit organizations, which then use the money to operate local aid programs.